mefrem/mefrem.github.io/_posts/2020-04-01-rings-strength.md

 - performing several, maybe ten dips
 - holding an L-seat position for 15 seconds

 The novice will find all of these incredibly difficult at first.
 The support position will frustrate even accomplished weightlifters.
 Why are rings so difficult?
-It has to do with mechanical forces at work: the hand-and-arm connection between the rings and your body is not braced by a fixed object at the hands, but instead is floating on the same frictionless plane of the rings.
+It has to do with mechanical forces at work: the hand-and-arm connection between the rings and your body is not braced by a fixed object at the hands, but instead is floating on the same frictionless plane as the rings.
 Your arms have to not only hold your mass up but create the fixed object in space against which your arms brace your body by *stabilizing the rings.* The novice’s goal is to strengthen these stablizer muscles, as well other connective tissues, through repetition.
 You'll find that these muscles are the main impediment to early progress, not the strength of your large muscle groups.

 An appropriate program would be several sets of each exercise a day with several minutes rest between sets, several times a week.
 After two weeks improvement, the quantity of the repetitions should increase.
 For instance, after the athlete warms up (which should include [elbow and wrist mobility work](https://shiftmovementscience.com/gymnasticsflexibilityguide/#Wrist_Flexibility), a program might look like: